Trapping Feral Cats

 Cleaning and Return of Traps

-Remove all stickers, tape and newspaper.
+Remove and discard all stickers, tape and newspaper.

 Use warm, soapy water and a scrub brush to remove all remaining debris.
 Rinse thoroughly several times with clean water.

 Do NOT use bleach; it is damaging to the trap and bleach residue is dangerous for cats.
 All traps will be safely disinfected by FCCO before they are used again.

 Any bite or scratch should be taken seriously- seek medical attention immediately.
 If possible, DO NOT RELEASE the cat.
 The cat must be quarantined.
 Contact the animal control agency in your area for quarantine instructions.